ignaciomsarmiento/spread_detection_and_dynamics_CoVIDA/README.md

 - All the code was run on a MacBookPro 2020 running macOS Big Sur Version 11.2.1

 ## Code files:

-- 0_clean_covida_cats.R first clean the worker categories to be able to create the occupation wheights. # NOT NECESSARY
-- _COVIDA_SALESFORCE_DATA_TREATMENT Feb 2021_CDR.do first clean of the original data as we receive it from the CoVIDA team # NOT NECESSARY
-- _COVIDA_SALESFORCE_DATA_TREATMENT Feb 2021_CDR.do first clean of the original data as we receive it from the CoVIDA team # NOT NECESSARY
-- 0_clean_sds.do first clean the HSB data as received from HSB.
+- `0_clean_covida.R` cleans and prepares the covida data set to be used in the paper.
+Fixes dates and keeps the variables used in the analysis (for internal use, contains confidential data).
+Creates the database used in the paper `Datos_CoVIDA.dta`

 - 1_fig1_CI.R generates figures 1a and 1b
 - 1b_Iceberg_tables.R generates tables from figures 1a and 1b